Adhesions

 Treating adhesions

 Most people do not need treatment for adhesions as they usually cause no problems.
-Surgery is the only way to break adhesions that cause pain or bowel blockage.
-However, surgery may cause more adhesions, so it is avoided where possible.
+Surgery is the only way to break adhesions that cause pain or a blocked bowel.
+But surgery may cause more adhesions, so it is avoided where possible.

 About our information